WGBH-MLA/openvault3/app/views/collections/big-dig.md

 ## Collection Background

-The materials is this collection were identified by researchers Isabel Hibbard and Ian Coss during the production of _The Big Dig: A Study in American infrastructure_.
+The materials is this collection were identified by researchers Isabel Hibbard and Ian Coss during the production of _The Big Dig: A Study in American Infrastructure_.

 The media in this collection was digitized with funding from the National Endowment for the Humanities (2018–2023), the Institute of Museum and Library Services (2011–2012), and the Council on Library and Information Resources (2010).
 This collection was added to Open Vault in September, 2023.